eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 A simple _Hello World_ application is included in the Eclipse Cyclone DDSCXX, it can be used to test the installation.
 The _Hello World_ application is located in the `<cyclonedds-cxx-directory>\build\bin\Debug` in Windows, and in `<cyclone-cxx-directory>/build/bin` in Linux.

-To run the example application, open two console windows and navigate to the appropriate directory as mentioned above.
+To run the example application, open two console windows, and navigate to the appropriate directory as mentioned above.
 Run the `ddscxxHelloworldPublisher` in one of the console windows by typing the following command:

 &nbsp;&nbsp; **Windows:** `ddscxxHelloworldPublisher.exe`